 Sim racing in itself is an easy thing to get into.
 You just have to pick yourself a game, and perhaps get yourself set up with a beginner rig.
-However, if you want to take to the next level and play in competitions, there are a few extra steps to take and things to be aware of.
+However, if you want to take it to the next level and become a competitive sim racer, there are a few more things to be aware of.

-To get started with competitive sim racing, you should consider:
+To get started with competitive sim racing, you should:

-These are very general things that need to be considered and we will look into each in much more detail below.
-You must consider all of these things in turn as it will make it much easier for you to not only start racing in competitions but start winning them too.
+These are very general things that you need to do and we will look into each in much more detail below.
+You must consider all of these things in turn as it will make it much easier for you to not only start racing in competitions, but start winning them too!

 How To Get Started In Competitive Sim Racing

 The first thing you need to do before you start doing any kind of sim racing is to pick your platform and then pick your game(s).
 You can choose to play on console or on PC (or both of course).
 If you choose console, you will be able to take advantage of some things, but you will also lose out on some aspects of the PC experience, and so you have to choose wisely.

 You can get your hands on a PS4 or Xbox One very cheap nowadays, and the latest generation PS5 and Xbox Series X/S will still be cheaper than a decent gaming PC.
 If you want to be a PC sim racer, you can very easily spend over $1,000 on a PC that is able to handle the highest settings on the best games.
 You will be able to find cheaper PC options, but there are a lot of things to consider.

 PCs require lots of different components to be of the right specification in order to play the top sim racing games smoothly, whereas the PlayStation and Xbox both come packed with good hardware already.
 This means you don’t need to worry about the same kinds of things you need to consider for a PC, such as the processor and graphics cards.